 About a decade after Bright joined the business, Jack Martin came on board and they developed Elder Mountain, a 300-plus-acre residential project.

-"If I knew what I should have known, I probably would not have undertaken it," he says.
+"If I knew what I should have known, I probably would not have undertaken it," he said.
 The scope of work included building a road to the top, putting in a water system and selling lots and houses.

 "We had good times and bad all through that period.
 I can remember laying awake at night wondering how I was going to get out alive, but it worked.
-It cost twice as much as I thought and took us twice as long as I thought," Bright says.
+It cost twice as much as I thought and took us twice as long as I thought," Bright said.

 Still, the project turned out as something of which he's proud, he says.

 The commercial pivot